valentine96/Demand-Planning-and-Forecasting/notebooks/README.md

 **Notebooks Folder**

-This folder contains all the Google Colab notebooks used in the Demand Planning and Forecasting project.
-Each notebook represents a specific stage of the data science workflow, ensuring a clean, modular, and easy-to-follow structure.
+This folder contains Google Colab notebook used in the Demand Planning and Forecasting project.
+Representing specifics stage of the data science workflow, ensuring a clean, modular, and easy-to-follow structure.